Peg Lynch

-Margaret Frances "Peg" Lynch (November 25, 1916 – July 24, 2015) was an American writer, actress, and creator of the radio and television sitcoms Ethel and Albert, The Couple Next Door, and The Little Things in Life.
-She created, wrote, starred in, and owned her own sitcom; she retained that ownership throughout her life.
-She wrote a total of about 11,000 scripts for radio and television.
+Margaret Frances "Peg" Lynch (November 25, 1916 – July 24, 2015) was an American writer, actress, and sitcom creator.
+The BBC dubbed her, “the woman who invented sitcom”.

+Lynch created the radio and television sitcoms Ethel and Albert, The Couple Next Door, and The Little Things in Life.

+She created, wrote, starred in, and owned her own sitcom and she retained that ownership throughout her life.
+She wrote over 11,000 scripts for radio and television.

 Early life

 Lynch was born in Lincoln, Nebraska.
 Her father died of the Spanish flu when she was two years old, after which she and her mother moved back to Kasson, Minnesota, where her mother resumed her job as an orthopedic nurse at the Mayo Clinic.
+When she was 10 years old she won a writing competition in a local newspaper.

 Lynch graduated from the University of Minnesota in 1937, majoring in English with an emphasis on writing and dramatics.

 Radio

 Lynch's start in radio began at age 15 when working part-time as a receptionist at the Mayo Clinic.
 She agreed to help out at KROC in Rochester, a radio station belonging to a classmate's father.
 At KROC she helped with writing copy and interviewing celebrities who were in town (usually to visit the Clinic) including Lou Gehrig, Jeanette MacDonald, Knute Rockne and Ernest Hemingway.
 Soon after she graduated from college, she landed a job at KATE in Albert Lea, Minnesota, about 40 miles southwest of Rochester.
 She earned $65 per month as a copywriter.
 She wrote commercials, a daily half-hour woman's show, a weekly half-hour theater show, a weekly farm news program, and three 10-minute plays and two five-minute sketches per week.